 Financial Warning Signs

-Don’t let money problems affect your work, family and social life.
+Don’t let money problems affect your work, family, and social life.

-Financial crisis does not happen overnight.
+The financial crisis does not happen overnight.
 And, many times we don’t see the signs of financial trouble until it’s actually too late.
 The following questions can help determine if you may be in danger of future debt problems, or indicate if your debt problems may be getting out of control.